-- 5.22 The Government issued revised Planning Practice Guidance on Housing for Older and Disabled people on June 26th 2019 (after the adoption of the Local Plan).
-This guidance includes a specific section on viability noting the front-loading of viability testing in plan-making and that the emphasis is on the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage. - 5.23 It is noted that the PPG gives housing for older people as an example of a types of development which may significantly vary from standard models of development for sale.
+5.10.1 The Government issued revised Planning Practice Guidance on Housing for Older and Disabled people on June 26th 2019 (after the adoption of the Local Plan).
+This guidance includes a specific section on viability noting the front-loading of viability testing in plan-making and that the emphasis is on the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage

+5.10.2 It is noted that the PPG gives housing for older people as an example of a type of development which may significantly vary from standard models of development for sale.
 This factor is also recognised in paragraph 5.3.10 of the Local Plan.
 As such we encourage specialist housing providers to engage in early dialogue with the Development Management planners and the Strategic Housing and Enabling Officer if viability is an issue for your proposal, and to submit any supporting evidence and site-specific viability assessment as soon as possible.
-It should be noted that, as set out in para 5.3.10 of the Local Plan, as with all submitted viability assessments the Council will commission an independent review at the expense of the applicant. - 5.24 Further information about the self-build and custom housebuilding register can be found at Self-Build and Custom Housebuilding Register Harborough District Council.
-The register provides evidence of the demand locally for self-build and custom housebuilding and is a key part of the Council's evidence base for this type of housing. - 5.25 Local Plan Policy H5: Housing density, mix and standards criterion 4 supports the provision of self-build and custom-build housing plots in locations that would be suitable for housing.
-The mechanism for securing these plots will be through the s106 agreement. - 5.26 Government policy allows for self-build/custom build exception sites.
-Developers wishing to deliver self-build/custom exception sites should note that, as any such proposals are by definition in locations where housing would not normally be permitted, they will be assessed against Policy H3: Exception Sites (not Policy H5) which requires development to meet a clearly evidenced local affordable housing need.
-Furthermore, as set out in paragraph 5.5.2, exception site proposals would normally be subject to a local connection requirement in the Section 106 (via a housing association).
-For selfbuild/custom build exception sites of a single house the applicant will need to demonstrate their local connection to the area.
-If a developer was proposing a small development of custom-build houses, then both a local occupancy clause and a self-build/custom build clause are likely to be required in the Section 106.
+It should be noted that, as set out in para 5.3.10 of the Local Plan, as with all submitted viability assessments the Council will commission an independent review at the expense of the applicant.

+5.10.3 Further information about the self-build and custom housebuilding register can be found at Self-Build and Custom Housebuilding Register - Harborough District Council.
+The register provides evidence of the demand locally for self-build and custom housebuilding and is a key part of the Council's evidence base for this type of housing.

+5.10.4 Local Plan Policy H5 Housing density, mix and standards criterion 4 supports the provision of self-build and custom-build housing plots in locations that would be suitable for housing.
+The mechanism for securing these plots will be through the S106 agreement.

+5.10.5 Government policy also allows for self-build and custom build plots on exception sites.
+Developers wishing to deliver self-build and custom plots on exception sites should note that, as any such proposals are by definition in locations where housing would not normally be permitted, they will be assessed against Policy H3 Exception Sites (not Policy H5) which requires development to meet a clearly evidenced local affordable housing need.
+Furthermore, as set out in paragraph 5.5.2, exception site proposals would normally be subject to a local connection requirement in the Section 106 agreement (via a housing association).
+For self-build/custom build exception sites of a single house the applicant will need to demonstrate their local connection to the area.
+If a developer was proposing a small development of custom-build houses on an exception site, then both a local occupancy clause and a self-build/custom build clause are likely to be required in the Section 106 agreement.

-Delivery of Affordable Housing
+5.11 Delivery of Affordable Housing

-5.27 The Council supports a range of Registered Providers (RPs or Housing Associations) to provide and manage affordable housing in the District.
-A list of current providers and contact details is available on our website.
+5.11.1 The Council supports a range of Registered Providers (RPs or Housing Associations) to provide and manage affordable housing in the District.
+A list of current providers and contact details is available on our website (LINK).